-Our back to back open-air yoga and pilates sessions are the perfect space to get lost and connected.
+Our back to back open-air yoga sessions are the perfect space to get lost and connected.
 Celebration, Transformation and Connection are at the heart of these workshops.
 Bringing together the most revered local and global yoga and Pilates teachers who will showcase a variety of yoga and pilates methods as well as meditation for a genuinely authentic experience.

 Insider Tip: Don’t forget your yoga mat, sweat towel and water bottle!